Unclonable Functional Encryption: Introduction

 \subsubsection{Vairable-key UE}

-While currently there is no provably secure construction for the strongest notion of UE there do exists weaker several variants which have allowed for more progress.
+While currently there is no provably secure construction for the strongest notion of UE there do exists several weaker variants which have allowed for more progress.
 Kundu and Tan consider one such variant called unclonable encryption with variable keys \cite{KT20}.
 Their modified version of UE allows a ciphertext to be decrypted using multiple decryption keys, with each adversary in a cloning attack receiving an independently generated key.
 In the device-independent setting \cite{KT20} give a construction for secret-key unclonable encryption with variable keys.
+While this scheme enjoys device indepedence it only obtains the weaker notion unclonable security.

-They also further outline that although weaker than UE such a scheme is still useful for known applications of UE such as quantum money.
+Kundi and Tan also further outline that although weaker than UE such a scheme is still useful for known applications of UE such as quantum money.
 A private-key quantum money scheme can be constructed from unclonable encryption as follows: A banknote is created by creating a ciphertext of a random message.
 The bank holds a deryption key and can verify the message by decrypting it.
 In the case of unclonable encryption with variable decryption keys each bank that needs to verify the banknote independently samples a decryption key.